How to Spot an Alcoholic: Signs and Symptoms of the Disease

 Therefore, those affected by a more serious addiction tend to drink in unusual intervals.
 Mornings or afternoons are some of these atypical times.

 Not all of the above-mentioned alcoholism signs may show up together.
 In fact, some might never manifest at all.
-So if you notice someone who is exhibiting abnormal drinking behavior which is consistently landing him or her in trouble, advise them to seek professional help.
+So if someone notices someone who is exhibiting abnormal drinking behavior which is consistently landing him or her in trouble, advise them to seek professional help.
 When these signs show up, it is an index that alcohol has already started to affect the body and the mind of the individual.

 How to Deal with Signs of an Alcohol Problem

 Spotting an alcoholic is one thing, but extending a helping hand is the step that takes audacity.
 Confronting someone about an alcohol problem can be a daunting task, especially if the alcoholic is in denial about of their addiction.
-In such a dilemma, it is important to think about the difference you will have made to someone’s life.
+In such a dilemma, it is important to think about the difference щту will have made to someone’s life.
 It could be a life-saving decision.

 One is encouraged to approach the individual gently and use encouraging words to make them feel at ease, letting them know they are not alone in this struggle.
 There are facilities in place that will effectively target any alcohol addiction.
 Staging an intervention is another viable solution that may require a few caring individuals who are close to the person dealing with an alcohol use disorder.